On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

 \section{Lower Bound on the Approximation Ratio of the $k$-Improv and $k$-Opt Algorithm}

-In this section we show that the approximation ratio of the $k$-improv algorithm is at least $\frac{11}{10}$ for arbitrary fixed $k$.
-For given fixed $k\geq 2$ and $\epsilon>0$, we construct a $k$-improv-optimal instance $I_{k,\epsilon}$ with approximation ratio at least $\frac{11}{10}-\epsilon$.
-Moreover, we show that every corresponding tour of a $2k$-improv-optimal 2-matching is also $k$-optimal.
+In this section we show that the approximation ratio of the $k$-improv algorithm (see Subsection~\ref{subsec k-improv}) is at least $\frac{11}{10}$ for arbitrary fixed $k$.
+For given fixed $k\geq 2$ and $\epsilon>0$, we construct a $k$-improv-optimal instance $I_{k,\epsilon}$ together with a 2-matching $\widetilde{T}$ with approximation ratio at least $\frac{11}{10}-\epsilon$.
+Moreover, we show that by connecting a $2k$-improv-optimal 2-matching to a tour, we get a $k$-optimal tour.
 Thus, this lower bound on the approximation ratio also carries over to the $k$-Opt algorithm.